veit/jupyter-tutorial/docs/productive/git/install-config.rst

 macOS
 :::::

-Unter macOS lässt sich mit `osxkeychain` die Schlüsselbundverwaltung (*Keychain*) nutzen um die Zugangsdaten zu speichern. `osxkeychain` setzt Git in der Version 1.7.10 oder neuer voraus und kann im selben Verzeichnis wie Git installiert werden mit:
+With macOS you can use `osxkeychain` to store the login information.
+`osxkeychain` requires Git version 1.7.10 or newer and can be installed in the same directory as Git with:

 .. code-block:: console